-- With advanced structural scoliosis, the cardiopulmonary impairment may restrict function.
+- With advanced structural scoliosis, a cardiopulmonary impairment may restrict function.

 It often appears in children.
 In most cases, treatment is not needed, as the curve corrects itself with growth.
 However, based on the degree of curvature and the age of the child, a combination of bracing and physiotherapy is often recommended.

 A very small number of patients with scoliosis may require surgery.
 Complications of scoliosis include chronic pain, respiratory deficiencies, and decreased exercise capacity.

-In this condition, there is an impingement of sciatic nerve at the buttock level.
+In this condition, there is an impingement of the sciatic nerve at the buttock level.
 Sometimes it’s misdiagnosed as back pain because symptoms mimic pain and tingling sensation.
 The piriformis muscle is a flat, band-like muscle located in the buttocks near the top of the hip joint under the gluteus maximus muscle.
-This muscle is crucial for lower body movement because it stabilizes the hip joint and lifts and rotates the thigh away from the body (external rotation of hip joint).
+This muscle is crucial for lower body movement because it stabilizes the hip joint and lifts and rotates the thigh away from the body (external rotation of the hip joint).
 This enables us to walk, shift our weight from one foot to another foot, and maintain the balance of the full body.
 It is also used in sports that involve lifting and rotating the thighs, in fact, it works in almost every motion of the hips and legs.
 The sciatic nerve is a thick and long nerve in the body that originates from lumber and sacral plexus then passes alongside or goes through the piriformis muscle, goes down the back of the leg, and eventually branches off into smaller nerves that end in the feet.
 Nerve compression can be caused by spasms or tightness of the piriformis muscle.

 Causes of piriformis syndrome